 Career to date.......

-Having initially worked in public libraries before attending library college, I obtained an honours degree in librarianship (specialising in music and folk music within that module) prior to taking up the post of assistant-librarian at the Vaughan Williams Memorial (VWML), the library and archive of the English Folk Dance & Song Society at Cecil Sharp House in London.
-That was in December 1979.
+Having initially worked in public libraries for a number of years before attending library college in London in 1976, I took up the post of assistant-librarian at the Vaughan Williams Memorial ( the library and archive of the English Folk Dance & Song Society at Cecil Sharp House in London).in December 1979, having completed an honours degree that year.
 By 1981 I had become the head librarian, managing a multi-media library and archive which is regarded today as England's national folk arts collection.
+I remained in this role until July 2014, during which time I achieved the following:

-I have compiled and edited several books for the English Folk Dance and Song Society, including:
+I have compiled and edited the following books for the English Folk Dance and Song Society:

 I have also compiled and edited a series of audio recordings, including:

-More recently, I contributed an introductory essay and sourced images for the British Film Institute DVD Here's a health to the barley mow : a century of folk customs and ancient rural games (2011).
+Most recently, I contributed an introductory essay and sourced images and footage for the British Film Institute DVD Here's a health to the barley mow : a century of folk customs and ancient rural games (2011).

 An appraisal of my work and career can be read in the downloadable file on the right, published in English Dance & Song magazine (vol 76, no 3, Autumn 2014, pp. 28-30)